jyhi/aaa/docs/specs-aaa.md

 AAA!
 ```

 Every packet sent by aaa is prefixed with this header.
+If a client receives a packet that does not start with `AAA!`, the client should drop it and close connection with the sender (if applicable).

 ### Message